MarioDS15/MQTT_PET_Project/REAME.md

 ---

-## 📊 Interpreting the Results
+## Interpreting the Results

-- **Before PETs**: Messages contained data such as the victims GPS coordinates in plaintext
+- **Before PETs**: Messages contained data such as the victim's GPS coordinates in plaintext
-- **After PETs**: Messages use tokenized victim IDs, location zones instead of raw GPS, and can be encrypted using Fernet.
+- **After PETs**: Messages use tokenized victim IDs and location zones instead of raw GPS and can be encrypted using Fernet.
 - The improvement is measured using a **Sensitive Field Exposure Metric**:
   - **Before**: 5 sensitive fields exposed (Victim ID, GPS, IP, Temp, Severity)
-  - **After**: Only 2 exposed (Temp, Severity) — IDs and location are anonymized/encrypted
+  - **After**: Only two exposed (Temp, Severity) — IDs and location are anonymized/encrypted

 This shows a measurable privacy improvement and supports threat mitigation for linkability, identifiability, and disclosure.
 ---